jasongrimes/fretboardfoundation/_chapters/000-front/030-preface.md

 Countless resources are available for beginning guitarists, and excellent materials exist for advanced musicians with a solid background in theory and practice.
-But for those of us in-between, the “intermediate” guitarists, it can be a long and hard slog to master the instrument well enough to really express ourselves.
+But for those of us in between, the “intermediate” guitarists, it can be a long and hard slog to master the instrument well enough to really express ourselves.